Welcome to Dublin

 The Long Room & Book of Kells

 The Long Room is 240 feet long and holds more than 200,000 of the Library’s oldest books.
 It is also beautifully ornate, with a barrel-vaulted ceiling and marble busts of some of Ireland’s most famous writers and thinkers.
 Here you can see a cultural treasure of Ireland, the Book of Kells, a collection of medieval manuscripts of the Four Gospels dating back from the 9th century.
-It was inspiring to see it so intricately decorated and artistic.
-The Library is open to visitors all year round, but purchasing your tickets in advance is highly recommended.

 The Harp